-Wake Transit Plan Implementation Study
+Wake Transit Plan Implementation Planning Work

-In addition to general planning and administrative work associated with delivering the Wake Transit Program implementation, there is one (1) special study anticipated to be conducted by CAMPO during FY 2022.
-The Bus Rapid Transit (BRT) Expansion Major Investment Study began in FY 21 and is anticipated to be complete in FY 22.
+In addition to general planning and administrative work associated with delivering the Wake Transit Program implementation, there is one (1) special study anticipated by CAMPO to continue into FY 2023.
+The Bus Rapid Transit (BRT) Expansion Major Investment Study began in FY 21 and is anticipated to be complete in FY 23.